ec-builds/enterprise-homelab/README.md

 ## Equipment

-The homelab is built on repurposed enterprise hardware, networking equipment, and storage platforms that support infrastructure, virtualization, networking, and automation projects.
+The homelab is built on repurposed hardware, managed networking equipment, and dedicated storage platforms.
+Take a look at the equipment inventory below for more information.

 ➡️ **[See Equipment Inventory](equipment/README.md)**